Hammertoes, Claw Toes, Mallet Toes... And Blisters

 - Now bend only the first joint of your finger and keep the end joint straight.
 This is what happens when you have a hammer toe.
 The toe bends over and the first joint becomes prominent.

 - Now keep the first finger joint straight and just bend the end joint.
 This is what happens when you have a mallet toe.
 The toe bends over and the end joint becomes prominent.

 Mallet toe (London Foot and Ankle Clinic)

-Another factor is toe length, and how closely the curve of your toes match the curve of your shoe.
+Another factor is toe length - and how closely the curve of your toes match the curve of your shoe (see the image below).
 This will become relevant if you wear shoes that are too small for you; or too big and loose such that your foot slides forward and hits the end of your shoe.
 Toes shouldn’t come into contact with the end of your shoe - at all!
-You should have the width of your thumb between the end of your longest toe (whichever toe that is) and the end of your shoe.
+Ideally you'd have the width of your thumb between the end of your longest toe (whichever toe that is) and the end of your shoe.
+This gives your feet a little room to move without impacting any of your toes at the end of the shoe.
 But many people neglect this.

-If you don’t have enough room at the end of your toebox, your toe will be impacted.
-Similarly, if your shoes are too loose and you allow your foot to slide forward and your toe hit up against the end of your shoe, your toe will buckle.
+Just to reiterate, if you don’t have enough room at the end of your toebox, your toe will be impacted.
+Similarly, if your shoes are too loose and you allow your foot to slide forward, your toes may hit up against the end of your shoe and your toes buckle.

-Flexible – In the earlier stages of a toe deformity, the toe is bent out of shape but the joints are still flexible and can be straightened.
+Flexible – In the earlier stages of a toe deformity, the toe sits in a bent position, but the joints are still flexible enough to be held straight.

 How to treat claw toe and hammer toe symptoms

 Hammertoes, claw toes and mallet toes can lead to painful corns, callouses and blisters in two areas:

 - Naturally, the more shallow the toebox of the shoe, the more it will push down on the prominent joint(s).
 Corns, callouses and blisters may be the result.
 So choose a shoe with a deep toebox.